hoangthienan/hashids-coupons/README.md

 =======================================

 This library create promo codes which should be short in length (example ~ 6 characters) just storing the data in a table, setting an auto-increment and using that ID to hash out a 6-digit random code
 To use library you'll need to have Hashids.
-Hashids[hashids] is a small open-source library that generates short, unique, non-sequential ids from numbers.
+[Hashids](https://github.com/ivanakimov/hashids.php) is a small open-source library that generates short, unique, non-sequential ids from numbers.

  * [Installation](#installation)
  * [Usage](#usage)